 Section 6.
-Access, Correction, and Deletion of Nonpublic Personal Information

-At the outset APCIA notes that the collection of consumer information is a necessity for both insurers and consumers.
-Without the information provided by consumers, our members would be unable to adequately or accurately underwrite or price the relevant coverage.
-Moreover, consumers both expect a high degree of personalization2 and have concerns about the use of their data.3 The takeaway from these expectations is that all of us in the insurance industry must balance competing needs, desires, and fears.
+Access, Correction, and Deletion of Nonpublic Personal Information expect a high degree of personalization and have concerns about the use of their data.
+The takeaway from these expectations is that all of us in the insurance industry must balance competing needs, desires, and fears.
 APCIA submits that plain language disclosure about what happens to information is the best means to achieve that end and not prescriptive rules that assume ill intent by any party.